 Incoming volunteers, like newcomers to AA, are the life blood of SDIAIC.
 From those volunteers, meeting panels are kept at full strength and new officers and coordinators are named.
 Due to attrition, it is necessary to have new panel volunteers available at all times.
 Sickness, death, transfers and transportation problems are a few of the reasons SDIAIC has a slow, but steady turnover of panel members, coordinators and officers.
 Because of the constant need for active, vital AA members to help with this type of AA Twelve-Step work, the hand of fellowship is always out at SDIAIC.

 It’s easy to become a member of SDIAIC.
-Attend an Orientation Meeting to get started - currently during the pandemic, the monthly orientation is held at the Machinists Hall at noon on the third Sunday of every month, as well as on Zoom on the third Thursday of each month at 7PM.
-The meeting ID for this online orientation is 857 6837 6209 and the password is 282158.
+Attend an Orientation Meeting to get started - the monthly H&I orientation is held at the Machinists Hall at noon on the third Sunday of every month, as well as on Zoom on the third Thursday of each month at 7PM.
+The meeting ID for the Thursday Zoom online orientation is 857 6837 6209 and the password is 282158.
 This will place your name on our volunteer list.
 It also keeps track of attendance, because you need to have attended four meetings during the year to be eligible to vote at the annual October election.
 There are sobriety requirements for becoming a panel member, panel leader, panel coordinator, Group Institutional Representative (GIR) or officer.
 For those who wish to serve in hospitals and treatment centers, clearance is not required.
 For those who want to carry the message into correctional facilities, security clearance is required.
 Forms are available to accomplish this.

 Don’t worry about having to take part in a strange meeting alone.
 This is not the way it is done.
 New members are always paired with an experienced member or two so that the newer person has a chance to learn the ropes.
 After an ample seasoning period, the new person will no longer be new and will be expected to carry the responsibilities of a panel member, leader or coordinator.
 New panel members are supplied with all necessary information to help them clearly communicate the AA message.